 Not surprisingly, it is also the focus of the scenes of the storming of the Serapeum by the Christian mob that form the climax of the first half of the film.
-The accounts of the destruction of the Serapeum make it clear that the mob did not just storm the temple, they burned it and then tore it to the ground, leaving little more than its foundations.
+The accounts of the destruction of the Serapeum make it clear that the mob did not just storm the temple, they tore it to the ground, leaving little more than its foundations.
 But the movie doesn't depict this at all.
 Apart from toppling the great statue of Serapis and some other vandalism, the Christians leave the building intact and concentrate almost entirely on dragging the scrolls out of the library and burning them in the temple courtyards.
 At one point as they swarm through the gate someone can even be heard shouting "Burn the scrolls!", as though this was the whole point of the exercise So, oddly, Amenábar doesn't bother depicting what the mob did do and concentrates instead on something not even hinted at in the source material.
 He wants to keep the emphasis firmly on the idea of Christians as destroyers of ancient knowledge and reason.
 One reviewer, accepting this scene as wholly factual, calls it "the movie's most emotionally powerful moment" and says "it really makes you cry".
 She's blissfully unaware that the whole scene is almost entirely fiction.

 Alexandrian Street Politics